yanastasia/ActingEurope_dev/README.md

 - **News Management**: Create and publish news articles
 - **Analytics Dashboard**: Monitor bookings, events, and user engagement
 - **Content Management**: Upload images, manage descriptions, and organize content
+- **Dynamic Page Content**: Edit about and contact page content directly from the admin interface
+- **File Upload System**: Real file upload functionality for images and documents
+- **Database-Connected CMS**: All content is stored in and retrieved from the database

 ### 🏛️ Venue Management
 - **Multi-Section Venues**: Support for regular and balcony seating